Find out more

 Visiting the dentist can be expensive, but necessary.
 Dental insurance and dental plans can help cover the costs, but make sure you know what you’re paying for and the cover limits.

-Although it’s possible to receive dental care on the NHS, for most people this doesn’t mean it’s free.
+Getting work done on your teeth can be costly.
+Although it’s possible to get dental care on the NHS, this doesn’t mean it’s free.

-NHS-only dental insurance will cover the cost of your NHS treatments in return for paying a monthly premium.
+NHS-only dental insurance will cover the cost of your NHS treatments in return for a monthly premium.

 If you want to cover more than the basics, some dental policies will also contribute to private treatment, on top of NHS costs.

 Some policies only pay a contribution towards treatment rather than the full cost – you should check carefully what you’re getting before you take out cover.

 Capitation plans, or dental plans, are different from dental insurance and are usually sold by dentist practices.

 Your dentist examines your teeth and sets a monthly fee based on your oral health and dental history.